rizalfakhri/rizalfakhri.id/content/blog/the-strange-feeling/index.md

 The photo of your first day on your university dorm, with your new roomate,

-The photo of you with your friends working on your thesis till late night,
+The photo of you with your friends working on your assignment till late night,

 The photo of you drinking your first beer,